yeodoug.com - Biography

 Douglas Yeo has been a frequent guest on many radio and television shows including the Canadian Broadcasting Corporation's "In Performance," BBC Radio 2 and TV 4, ABC-Radio's "Cybershake" with Jon Belmont, "Worldchangers" with Dr. Bill Bright, "Here and Now" with Robin Young (Public Radio International) and the Billy Graham Evangelistic Association's "Decision Today."
 He has also lectured at Wheaton College (IL), Greenville College (IL) and Harvard University as well as England's Royal College of Music, Royal Academy of Music and the Royal Nothern Academy of Music.
 In 2007 he taught at England's Chetham's and Taunton Schools and has given trombone masterclasses at colleges and universities on five continents.
 As a member of the Boston Pops Orchestra, he performed at the pre-game show of the National Football League's Super Bowl XXXVI on February 3, 2002, which was won by the New England Patriots.

 An international YAMAHA Performing Artist, Douglas Yeo has collaborated with YAMAHA to produce the bass trombone (YAMAHA YBL-822) and mouthpiece (YAMAHA Douglas Yeo Signature Series Bass Trombone Mouthpiece) that he currently plays.
 In 2004, he made a video at the Yamaha Toyooka Factory in Hamamatsu, Japan, "Making Trombones" that guides viewers through the process of design and manufacture of Yamaha trombones.
 In 1994, the Massachusetts Family Institute presented Mr. Yeo with their first Citizen Award in recognition of his work on behalf of children and families in the Lexington (MA) Public Schools.
-His wife and two daughters are also brass players; the Yeo Family Brass has performed in many churches, schools and camps in the Northeast.

 Photo credits: